undergrad-partner-school

 Books and Supplies

-Another important expense to consider is the estimated cost of books and supplies for a college or university.
+The approximate price of books and supplies for a college or university should also be taken into account as another important expense.
 The cost of books and supplies for full-time students of this school is estimated at about $600.

 Boarding